Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 4. Fullstory

 What it is: Fullstory Session Replay lets you visualize shopper frustration to better understand and solve issues.
-Like Contentsquare, their replays are designed to index every interaction a visitor has with your site, which you can search for and access in your dashboard.
+Like Contentsquare, their replays are designed to index every interaction a user has with your site, which you can search for and access in your dashboard.

 With Fullstory, you can watch live sessions while the user is still online and browsing, which is particularly helpful to support teams.